-- 1. Improve the wellbeing of our young people and staff. - 2.
-Develop a culture of professional learning that promotes high quality learning and teaching across the school. - 3.
-Raise attainment and achievement for all.
+- 1. Improve the wellbeing of our young people by building an inclusive school community where all young people are supported to participate and achieve. - 2.
+Continue to improve the quality and consistency of learning, teaching and assessment across the school through collaborative professional learning. - 3.
+Raise attainment and achievement for all through a relevant and challenging curriculum.

-More details on each of these priorities can be found in our School Improvement Plan for session 2022-23 which can be found on our website.
+More details on each of these priorities can be found in our School Improvement Plan for session 2024-25 which can be found on our website.